-Sales and Leases
+Sales

-This course provides coverage of Article 1 (General Provisions), Articles 2 (Sales) and Article 2A (Leases) of the Uniform Commercial Code.
-The course may also include basic coverage of the Convention on International Sale of Goods (CISG).
+This course provides coverage of article I (general provisions), article II (Sales) of the uniform of the Uniform Commercial Code.
+This course may also include basic coverage of Article 2A (Leases) and the Convention of International Sale of Goods (CISG).